voku/simple-active-record/README.md

   // OR //

   $user->fetchByIdIfExists(1); // return NULL if the ID did not exists

+  // OR //

+  $user->fetchByHashId('fsfsdwldasdar'); // thows "FetchingException" if the ID did not exists

+  // OR //

+  $user->fetchByHashIdIfExists('fsfsdwldasdar'); // return NULL if the ID did not exists

   var_dump($user->id); // (int) 1
   var_dump($user->getPrimaryKey()); // (int) 1